Group minimums can vary by show—generally between 10 to 20 tickets. The minimum for each show is indicated on the individual show’s page on this site.

 Many Broadway theatres now limit picking tickets up at the box office.
 We offer an online, digital ticket delivery service on Broadwayinbound.com and always include the option for delivery by Federal Express if neither of those options work for you may call us at 866-302-0995 for assistance.

-Although some shows currently recommend specific times of entry depending on where your seats are, Broadway theatres generally open for seating 30 minutes prior to curtain time.
+Theatres generally open for seating 30 minutes prior to curtain time.
 There may be a wait to enter the theatre, due to security.
 Give your group plenty of time to get to the theatre and find their seats.
+We generally recommend arriving 30-45 minutes prior to curtain time.

 While there is no required dress code for a Broadway show, going to the theatre is a special occasion and many people do dress for the event.

-Phones must be turned off during the performance, but you may be able to take pictures and share your experience before and after the show, and at intermission.
+You may be able to take pictures and talk about your experience before and after the show, or during intermission, but plan to turn off your phone during the performance.
+Using your phone or having a conversation during the show can be disruptive to fellow audience members.
 Many theatres offer free WIFI, and shows have great ways to share social content and be a part of the conversation.

 Outside food and beverages are not permitted in the theatre.

 Always arrive at the theatre before curtain time, especially if you’re picking up tickets at the box office.
-Seating a large group takes time, and while many shows do allow seating for latecomers, some cannot.
+Seating a large group takes time, and so we recommend aiming to arrive between 30 and 45 minutes prior to the show.
+Some shows do allow seating for latecomers, some cannot.

 No. Weapons are not permitted in the theatre.